Private Pension Insurance in Germany: Overview & Best Options

 And while the difference between 1 % and 1,4 % may not sound all that much, it can certainly make a significant difference over the long run!

-The effective costs in turn are composed of several elements, including upfront fees, fees on the amount paid in, annual fees on the capital build-up, and monthly fixed charges.
+The effective costs, in turn, are composed of several elements, including upfront fees, fees on the amount paid in, annual fees on the capital build-up, and monthly fixed charges.
 In particular, the upfront fees can be quite damaging.
-Many companies charge up to 2,5 % of the total insurance sum that you e.g. commit to contributing over 30 years upfront.
+Many companies charge up to 2,5 % of the total insurance sum that you, e.g., commit to contributing over 30 years upfront.
 It means that it takes a lot longer for your capital to build up and start earning returns and that if you decide to stop contributing, you have costs that are much higher than the predicted effective costs.
-Also if performance disappoints you actually pay relatively more than what you were told the effective costs would be, as they are based on the return assumptions.
-We therefore strongly advise finding providers which charge mainly or only based on the actual assets.
+Also, if performance disappoints you actually pay relatively more than what you were told the effective costs would be, as they are based on the return assumptions.
+We therefore strongly advise finding providers that charge mainly or only based on the actual assets.

 Tip: While most insurance companies consider the highest, others consider the lowest cost fund, which can make a massive difference, thus when comparing effective cost you have to be very careful.
 In the contract, the providers also specify the maximum cost of canceling the pension, or changing the contract called 'Kündigung wegen Vertragswechsel' and 'Kündigung mit Auszahlung'.